 Other than constipated goldfish, “swim bladder disease” is a very common home diagnosis.
 Or the more common vernacular, “My fish has swim bladder.”

 Well, all fish have swim bladders, so that fact is correct, but it is not a disease.
 “Swim bladder disease” is most common in goldfish and koi, with a high percentage in fancy varieties of goldfish.
-For 99% of koi, swim bladder disease is caused by poor water quality.
+For 99% of koi, poor water quality is the cause of swim bladder disease.
 I have had one case of actual swim bladder disease in ONE case, shown below.

 For this koi, her swim bladder is full of an sterile, non-cellular fluid.
 We don’t know why this happened, but it causes her to scoot around on her belly.
 But this is our ONE case of an actual swim bladder issue in a koi.
 We have had two instances of koi with tertiary swim bladders, but not causing any clinical signs.